 These apps are useful but knowing what one is right for you can seem complicated.
 Here’s all you need to know when choosing between them:

 WhatsApp – Often used for messaging and group chats, WhatsApp is a popular app and video calls with two or more people can be set up using your contacts list.

-Skype – Offers voice and video calls, alongside screen sharing and text chat.
-Skype can be used for two or more users and is available on both Android and Apple devices.
+Zoom – Offers voice and video calls, alongside screen sharing and text chat.

 Facetime – the simplest of the three, Facetime is installed on and limited to Apple devices such as an iPhone, iPad, Macbook or iMac.
 Facetime is used for video calling one person at a time, using your saved contact list.